MapcreatorIO/api-wrapper/manual/examples.authentication.md

 any side-effects.
 The variable `api.authenticated` will be set to true if a token has been found and is still valid.

-Tokens are stored in HTTPs cookies if possible and using `localStorage` when the browser is not using a HTTPs connection.
+Tokens are stored in HTTPS cookies if possible and using `localStorage` when the browser is not using a HTTPS connection.
 No storage mechanism has been implemented for [nodejs] applications yet.

 ## Web